Matherunner/tastools/doc/ladderphy.rst

 #.
 We have :math:`\cos\varphi \ge 0` for :math:`-\pi/2 \le \varphi \le \pi/2`.

 We start by considering the sign of :math:`v'_z`.
-Obviously, the right hand side of Equation :eq:`laddervz` must be have the same sign as the :math:`v'_z`.
+Obviously, the right hand side of Equation :eq:`laddervz` must have the same sign as the :math:`v'_z`.
 But observe that there are two terms in the right hand side.
 Therefore, both terms should also be as large as possible in the direction indicated by the sign of :math:`v'_z`.
 For example, if we choose :math:`v'_z < 0`, then the terms on the right hand side should be as negative as possible, and vice versa.

 We will deal with the angle :math:`(\vartheta - \theta)` first, which appears only in the second term, so we will assume that the first term has been dealt with (that is, conforming to the sign of :math:`v'_z` while being as large as possible in magnitude).
 Now, we want